pujols/OSU_CSE_3521_5521_2020AU/HW_1_Programming_Set/HW_1_Programming/Readme.md

 python3 py/pacman.py --layout tinyMaze --pacman GoWestAgent
 ```

+### Implementation
+Please implement the graph search version, not the tree search version of each algorithm.
+That is, you will create a closeset, and you will not expand the already expanded states again.

 ## Task 1 (10 pts)

 Open the file `py/search.py` and find the function [`depthFirstSearch`](./py/search.py#L70).